 As Associate Producer for Daniel Tiger’s Neighborhood, Arielle supports the series’ creative vision and all aspects of the production: facilitating communication between teams, onboarding and managing advisors, and providing feedback on everything from scripts, designs, and music to leica and animation items.
 In addition to working with the Daniel Tiger’s Neighborhood team for several years, Arielle has worked on each of Fred Rogers Productions’ current series including Alma’s Way, Donkey Hodie, and Odd Squad.
 Before joining FRP, she worked as a children’s art assistant at Pittsburgh Center for the Arts and as an editorial intern at Upstart Crow Literary Agency.

 A lifelong lover of all things writing and art, Arielle graduated from the University of Pittsburgh in 2017 with a B.A. in English Fiction Writing, a minor in Studio Arts, and certificates in Children’s Literature and Public and Professional Writing.
 Ever-writing, Arielle aspires to one day publish a novel.

 Digital Asset Manager

-Jack Rowley is responsible for managing all aspects of the implementation and workflow of the new Digital Asset Management system used by Fred Rogers Productions.
-This powerful and extensive system helps staff to locate program content and documents quickly and easily.
-In addition to his work in Digital Asset Management, Jack is one of the original writers for “Daniel Tiger’s Neighborhood,” having written four episodes to date.
-He has also been a Story and Curriculum Consultant for all episodes since the series began.
+Jack Rowley is responsible for managing all aspects of the implementation and workflow of the digital asset management system used by Fred Rogers Productions.
+In addition to his work in digital asset management, Jack is one of the original writers for Daniel Tiger’s Neighborhood, having written four episodes to date.
+He has also been a Story and Curriculum Consultant for all episodes since the series premiered in 2012.
 Jack has an MFA in Playwriting from Carnegie Mellon University.
-Jack is a father of four and enjoys writing children's stories, composing music and spending time with his wife, Alice.
+He is a father of four and enjoys writing, composing music, and spending time with his wife, Alice.

-Community Engagement Manager
+Director of Community Engagement

 Director of Licensing